auxilincom/deploy-drone/CONTRIBUTING.md

 ## License

-By contributing to Paralect Ship, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to Auxilin, you agree that your contributions will be licensed under its [MIT license](LICENSE).